KaijingOfficial/auto-video-segment-factory/readme.md

-This is a fork of [AutoSeg-SAM2](https://github.com/zrporz/AutoSeg-SAM2)， I’ll be putting in some effort to optimize it, improving the robustness and efficiency, with the goal of making it industry-ready.
+[Note]: This is a fork of [AutoSeg-SAM2](https://github.com/zrporz/AutoSeg-SAM2)， I’ll be putting in some effort to optimize it, improving the robustness and efficiency, with the goal of making it industry-ready.

-Original readme:
+# Original readme:
 ---

 # README